rust-lang/cargo/src/doc/guide.md

 class="s1">   Running</span> `target/debug/hello_world`
 Hello, world!</code></pre>

-To pass some arguments to your program, you can use `cargo run first_argument second_argument`.
-If flags are being passed to the command being invoked, please to use `cargo run -- --a_flag -b an_argument`.
+To pass some arguments to your program, use `cargo run first_arg second_arg`.
+If flags are being passed, use a '--' separator to tell Cargo which flags go where, like `cargo run -- --foo -b bar`.

 You'll now notice a new file, `Cargo.lock`.
 It contains information about our dependencies.
 Since we don't have any yet, it's not very interesting.